Elevate CX with unified, enterprise-grade listening

 🔗 Automation workflow

 Step 3: Generate a QR code.
-If your survey platform offers the capability, create a QR code there; if not, use the survey URL in a thrid-party QR code generator and customize it with your brand if needed
+If your survey platform offers the capability, create a QR code there; if not, use the survey URL in a third-party QR code generator and customize it with your brand if needed.

-🔥If you’re using Sprinklr Insights - You can design surveys and set questions using simple commands and generate QR codes natively from the platform — no point solutions required.
+GOOD TO KNOW: You can design surveys and set questions using simple commands and generate QR codes natively from your survey platform — no point solutions required.

 You can also set custom start and expiry dates for the QR codes, limit the number of responses per user, and reset the scan limit after a time — all to align the survey with the mailing duration.